joyanta55/xGitGuard/README.md

 ```
 docker run my-xGitGuard-app-python
 ```
-Please make sure to make the following change here in the Dockerfile.
+Please make sure to make the following change in the `Dockerfile`.

 ```
 ENV GITHUB_TOKEN="github_pat_Your_TOKEN"